 Clean air is also essential to a functioning society.
 This specialization aims to cut emissions and allow everyone to breathe easier.
 These engineers focus on flue gas from industry and vehicle exhaust, both of which are detrimental to the environment.

 We all know what the environment is, but how much do you know about it?
 Sure, there are thunderstorms, tornadoes, and pollution.
 But do you know the best way to create a cleaner, more livable Earth?

 Learning environmental engineering takes your prior knowledge of the environment and enhances it with math and science.
 Let’s walk you through the process.

 How Long Does It Take to Learn Environmental Engineering?

+It generally takes four to five years to learn environmental engineering.
 Environmental engineering follows a more conventional path than other fields.
-For example, pursuing a bachelor’s degree in environmental science is usually the first step.
+That is, pursuing a bachelor’s degree in the field is usually the first step.

 How to Learn Environmental Engineering: Step-by-Step

 It only makes sense for such a varied field to offer a winding road towards mastery.
 Below are some ways to fast-track your way to the top.

 - Learn engineering principles.
 Engineering is a vast field of different specializations.
 If you are already pursuing one of the many types of engineering, consider learning about the environment to make a difference.